 Skill Training Workshop (offered by Milken Innovation Center)

-Mandatory courses for RDE Track:
+Mandatory courses include:

 Ahead of their second year project implementation plan and internship, students will conceive an implementable project in Israel or their home country in their target area of development practice (food/agriculture, energy, water, and health).

-Elective courses for each track (about 10 Hebrew University credits)
+Elective courses (about 10 Hebrew University credits)

 Research Practicum Seminar (offered by Milken Innovation Center)